 On the Crypto page, choose the Full (Strict) SSL setting if you already have SSL installed on your website.
 If you wish to use Cloudflare’s SSL, select the Full SSL setting.

 Next, click on the Caching icon at the top of the page to configure your caching settings.

-Set your Browser Cache Expiration setting to 1 month, or choose Respect Existing Headers if you’ve already configured caching on your origin server.
+Fixed your Browser Cache Expiration setting to 1 month, or select Respect Existing Headers if you’ve already configured caching on your origin server pannel.

 5. Test website performance

 Now that you’ve configured Cloudflare CDN Setup , the next step is to check that it is working properly.
 In your browser, open a new tab and visit GTMetrix.
 Then, enter your website’s URL in the search field and click the span style=”background-color: #eee”>Analyze button.

 At first, as on the PageSpeed tab, check that the Leverage browser caching criteria has a high score as per expectation.

 Next step, navigate to the YSlow tab and check that the Use a Content Delivery Network (CDN) and the Add Expires headers category are both met.

 Cloudflare provides three individual settings for handling your website’s encryption with SSL.
 In this triple settings are Flexible SSL, Full SSL, and Full SSL (Strict).